 Transport for NSW offers two different types of disability parking permits under the Mobility Parking Scheme for people with mobility disabilities:

-Blue Card – Individual: Issued for 5 years at a time for a person with a permanent disability
+Blue Card – This is an individual disability parking permit, which is: I issued for 5 years at a time for a person with a permanent disability

-Red Card – Temporary: Issued for up to 6 months to a person with a temporary disability
+Red Card – This is a temporary disability parking permit which can be issued for up to 6 months to a person with a temporary disability.

 Can Disabled Persons Park Anywhere in NSW?